ACINQ/eclair/source/index.html.md

 connected
 ```

-Connect to another lightning node, this will perform a connection but no channel will be opened.
+Connect to another lightning node.
+This will perform a connection but no channels will be opened.

 ### HTTP Request